 The first challenge: enter the country and initiate an application.

-Kirsty Linkin, a solicitor at the Coventry Refugee and Migrant Centre, says that there is a difference between applying for humanitarian protection and applying to be a refugee.
-Syrians, for example, are currently eligible to come to the UK for protection but refugee status is more elusive.
-You must prove you have a “well-founded fear of being persecuted” for reasons such as your religion, race or sexuality.
+Kirsty Linkin, a solicitor at the Central England Law Centre in Coventry, says that humanitarian protection is a “subsidiary” form of protection, often granted to persons not recognised as refugees because they do not show the requisite Convention reason for their fear of persecution (e.g. religion, political opinion, etc.).
+The Syrian Resettlement Programme allows vulnerable Syrians to enter the UK with this humanitarian protection for five years.
+To achieve the more elusive refugee status you must prove you have a “well-founded fear of being persecuted” for reasons such as your religion, race or sexuality.
 Linkin gives the example of a woman who, having left her country due to its intolerance of her sexuality, had her claim rejected because she was not openly lesbian in the UK.
 If she could pretend to be heterosexual here, the Home Office had reasoned, she could do the same in her own country, although this reasoning is contrary to procedure.

 You can either apply for asylum at the port of entry, or make a claim once inside the UK.
 If the latter, you may already have been living here for some time, but this route will present difficulties.
 Almamy Taal, a journalist exiled from the Gambia who now works with asylum seekers in the West Midlands, tells me that the system sets great store by deadlines.
 Officials often question why an individual didn’t make a claim upon entry rather than arriving on education or work visas and attempting to convert them later, as many at the night shelter have done.